MileHacker Logo

 Power & Connectivity

 Electrical outlets in Iraq can be Type C, D, or G. A universal adapter is recommended.
-GSM network is standard; your phone should be accessible for international SIM cards.
-Local SIMS are for sale from Zain Iraq, Asiacell, Korek Telecom and need passport enrollment.
+GSM the network is standard; your phone should be unlocked for international SIM cards.
+Local SIMS are for sale from Zain Iraq, Asiacell, Korek Telecom and need passport registration.
 For secure browsing, consider NordVPN or ExpressVPN.

 Tech Accessories